 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
 Training is provided as required annually at the start of every school year and with regular updates over the year, following an established calendar.
-Separate training is provided to all new staff on appointment via the new staff training programme from September and on entry for staff who join the school mid-year.
+Separate training is provided to all new staff on following a new staff programme from September and on entry for staff who join the school mid-year.
 The DSL will attend training at least every other year to enable them to fulfil their role.